 RCA is selling a variety of used equipment that includes flat-water boats, coastal and recreational boats, oars and trailers.

 Sale of equipment will be confirmed upon receipt of a 25% non-refundable deposit.

 Equipment is sold as is and the buyer is expected to arrange for pick-up.
 See the full list of equipment for sale here.

 March 2021: RCA’s high performance program has equipment available for purchase.
 See the full list here.

 A Come Try event is a promotional event hosted by a club or an association to promote rowing within their communities.
 First-time participants are invited to try rowing in a supervised and safe setting.
 Come Try events are:

 - Promoted by clubs and associations to attract new people to our sport

-- Usually 1 – 3 hours in duration
+- Typically 1 – 3 hours in duration

 - Supervised by certified coaches

 To host a Come Try event, clubs need to register their event two weeks in advance.
 Clubs can request to host a Come Try event here.